tlswg/tls13-spec/draft-ietf-tls-tls13.md

 then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.

-If the server selects a PSK, then the PSK will indicate which key establishment modes it can be used with (PSK alone or (EC)DHE-PSK) and which authentication modes it can be used with (PSK alone or PSK with signatures).
-The server can then select those parameters to be consistent both with the PSK and the other extensions supplied by the client.
+If the server selects a PSK, then the PSK will indicate which key establishment modes it can be used with (PSK alone or with (EC)DHE) and which authentication modes it can be used with (PSK alone or PSK with signatures).
+The server can then select those key establishment and authentication parameters to be consistent both with the PSK and the other extensions supplied by the client.
 Note that if the PSK can be used without (EC)DHE or without signatures, then non-overlap in either of these parameters need not be fatal.

-The server indicates its selected parameters in the ServerHello as follows.
-If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
-The extension will also contain indicators of whether (EC)DHE and/or certificate-based authentication are in use.
+The server indicates its selected parameters in the ServerHello as
+follow: If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
 If PSK is not being used, then (EC)DHE and certificate-based authentication are always used.
 When (EC)DHE is in use, the server will also provide a "key_share" extension.
-When authenticating via a certificate, the server will also send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
+When authenticating via a certificate, the server will send an empty "signature_algorithnms" extension in the ServerHello and will subsequently send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.

+If the server is unable to negotiate a supported set of parameters, it MUST return a "handshake_failure" alert and close the connection.

 ###  Client Hello